 Abstract

 Variation in species distribution and diversity of staphylococci and mammaliicocci (SaM) species causing intramammary infections in dairy cattle is associated with different management practices.
 Disparate selective pressures on organic dairies could potentially result in population differences of these mastitis-causing bacteria.
 No previous studies have explored the species-specific effect on quarter somatic cell count of SaM for a population of certified organic dairies.
 The current study presents data from a longitudinal, cross-sectional study of 10 certified organic dairy farms.
 The objective was to estimate how quarter somatic cell count (qSCC) varied as a result of infection with the most frequently isolated SaM species.
-Aerobic culture of quartermilk samples to identify IMI was conducted in parallel with determination of qSCC.
+Aerobic culture of quarter-milk samples to identify IMI was conducted in parallel with determination of qSCC.
 A linear hierarchical repeated measures mixed model was used to estimate qSCC for quarters with an IMI caused by a given SaM species, compared to healthy (no growth) quarters.
 The model included days in milk at time of sampling to adjust qSCC estimates for each SaM species.
 The final data set consisted of 648 quarters with an IMI due to 10 different SaM spp. and 1,972 healthy quarters.
 S. chromogenes was the most frequent species, followed by S. aureus, S. haemolyticus, and S. simulans.
 A large amount of variability was observed in the somatic cell score for healthy quarters and those infected with many SaM spp., especially S. chromogenes, S. haemolyticus, S. simulans, and S. aureus.
 Somatic cell score was significantly higher in quarters infected with S. agnetis, S. aureus, S. chromogenes, S. devriesei, S. haemolyticus, S. hyicus, S. simulans, S. warneri, and S. xylosus compared to healthy quarters.
 The highest cell count was for quarters infected with S. warneri, followed by S. aureus, S. agnetis, and S. hyicus.
 The relative distribution of various SaM species and their effect on qSCC in this population of small to midsize organic farms was similar to previous studies describing conventionally-managed dairies.
 Although the increase in qSCC was modest for most SaM species observed, the widespread nature of these intramammary pathogens can still result in sizeable increases in bulk tank SCC.

 Keywords: